dorner/ruby-style-guide/README.md

     # Also possible and convenient when you
     # have to define many singleton methods.
+    # **Wishabi: Generally better to keep self. since it makes it obvious when looking at chunks
+    #  of code that it's a class method.**
     class << self
       def first_method
         # body omitted